Frequently Asked Questions

 - What Topics are covered in the Bridge?

 The Bridge is a single course encompassing the knowledge-base of over 400 hours of learning, equivalent to more than 3 courses containing topics in Computer Programming in C++, Object Oriented Design, Discrete Math, Data Structures and Algorithms, Principles of Operating Systems, and Introduction to Computer Networks.
-Those who earn a C or better receive a certificate; those who earn a B+ or better receive a certificate with distinction.
+Please see our Bridge Course Material page for a full list of the topics covered.

 - Is a STEM background required to apply for the Bridge program?